-But what happens when Mother Nature doesn’t cooperate?
-When we find ourselves stuck indoors on nasty, stormy days, or days that are unbearably hot?
-Well, while the kids may think they’ve just gone to Minecraft heaven, and you momentarily delight in the silence that settles around as they “plug-in,” you may soon find they’re climbing the walls.
+Outdoor play is great, but what happens when Mother Nature doesn’t cooperate?
+When we find ourselves stuck indoors on nasty, stormy days, or days that are unbearably hot or cold?
+Well, while the kids may think they’ve just gone to Minecraft heaven, and you momentarily delight in the silence that settles around as they “plug in,” you may soon find they’re climbing the walls.

 Psst!
 Moms and dads: Remember that kids learn by example, so why not include the whole family with these tips for get-off-the-couch fun that you can have in the comfort of your basement?

 The Just Dance series of games are a fantastic way to burn off pent-up energy.
 Comfy, airy clothing is a must because you will work up a sweat in about three songs!
 No game console?
 No problem.
 Host an impromptu living room dance party which is as easy as putting on some favourite tunes and rocking out.